anilkunwar/multiscale_simulations_multicomponent_alloys_2024/README.md

 Using the bash file:

-This command can be incorporated in a bash file (e.g. job.sh), and the bash file can be run in the terminal as following:
+This command ($ mpirun -np 7 lmp_mpi -in filename.in -log data/lammps_sim.log) can be incorporated in a bash file (e.g. job.sh), and the bash file can be run in the terminal as following:

 $ bash job.sh